 A Love Worth Fighting For

 By the time Kenneth returns home, trouble is brewing in Scotland.
-Sent to St. Andrews as hostage for his clan to the Regent, Kenneth resents being exiled—until he encounters his lost love, Cat Rose.
+Sent to St. Andrews as hostage for his clan to the Warden of Scotland, Kenneth resents being exiled—until he encounters his lost love, Cat Rose.
 When war breaks out, they must escape.
 And even though he betrayed her with more than one mademoiselle, he’s the only man Cat trusts to get her home to the Highlands.
 Can she forgive his past and renew the love they once shared?

 Catherine’s crestfallen expression nearly swayed him from his purpose, but her safety was more important than how much he wanted her.
 “What are ye doing here?
 Is yer husband with ye?”
 He kept his tone neutral, as though his question was only meant to be polite conversation, not to give voice to the longing of a man who hadn’t seen her in much too long.

 “My…?
 Nay, I am no’ wed.
 Though Da has tried often enough.
 I came here to avoid his latest attempt.”

 The upwelling of joy in Kenneth’s chest nearly overwhelmed him into reaching for her, but he fought the urge.
 “I heard ye were betrothed to a Makintosh.”

 “The first time.
 I convinced Da to break it off.
 I wanted ye, but ye never came.”
 She took a step forward.
 “Da has tried his best to find an alliance—and a husband—I will accept.”
 She crossed her arms and glanced around the room as if making sure they were alone.
 “The only husband I want…the only man I ever wanted…is ye.
 So why have ye no’ come for me?
 We had an agree–”